Trusted

 Ease of use

-There is nothing much to choose between the two in this department.
+There is not much to choose between the two in this department.
 The UI is essentially the same on both devices.
 However, the Nano X feels a tad easier to use, courtesy of the bigger screen.
-Only the 24-word seed phrase setup process feels a bit tedious as scrolling through and confirming all the 24 words, one by one, isn’t exactly new gen.
+Only the 24-word seed phrase setup process feels a bit tedious as scrolling through and confirming all the 24 words, one by one, isn’t exactly new gen. The Nano X offers some nifty UI enhancements, including the long-press-to-home and double-click functionality.

 Verdict: Nano X pips Nano S to the post, only for the slightly bigger screen.